plausible/docs/docs/tracking-cloaked-affiliate-links.md

 ---
-title: Affiliate link cloaking click tracking
+title: Track clicks on cloaked affiliate links
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::note
-If you use the affiliate link cloaking click tracking feature, then these count towards your billable monthly pageviews.
+If you track clicks on cloaked affiliate links, then these count towards your billable monthly pageviews.
 :::

-Many websites use affiliate link cloacking to make their affiliate links cleaner and easier to manage.
-So rather than linking to `youraffiliatepartner.com/youraffiliateid` you would be linking to a page on your own domain name such as `yourdomain.com/go/youraffiliatepartner`.
-If you're using affiliate link cloacking on your website, here are the steps you need to take to automatically track clicks on cloaked affiliate links.
+Many websites use link cloaking to make their affiliate links cleaner and easier to manage.
+So rather than linking to `affiliatepartner.com/affiliateid` you would link to a page on your domain name such as `yourdomain.com/go/affiliatepartner`.

+If you're using affiliate link cloaking on your site, here are the steps you need to take to automatically track clicks on cloaked affiliate links.

 ## 1. Trigger custom events with JavaScript on your site